Discrimination law is now contained in the Equality Act 2010 and remains a large and complex area of law.

 Discrimination in the workplace occurs when someone is treated less favourably because of their sex, race, religion, disability, age or sexual orientation.
-Discrimination can be direct or indirect and can also take the form of victimisation.
+It can be direct or indirect and can also take the form of victimisation.

 How can we help?

 Discrimination law is now contained in the Equality Act 2010 and remains a large and complex area of law.
-Our Employment Team have a wealth of experience in this area and have advised both employees and employers on all areas of discrimination.
+Our Employment Team has a wealth of experience in this area and have advised both employees and employers on all areas of discrimination.

 Employers should be aware that they are generally liable for the actions of their employees and should therefore have regular training for members of staff and particularly those who have management duties.
 Identifying problems and taking appropriate action at an early stage is important in saving costs and in maintaining good staff working relationships.

-Our experienced team can offer advice on all aspects of employment based discrimination law from preventative measures to defending a claim in the Employment Tribunal.
+Our experienced team can offer advice on all aspects of employment-based discrimination law from preventative measures to defending a claim in the Employment Tribunal.